Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 That was the sign for the HEAT to get moving.
 And boy *howdy* did they.
 Hoeff could actually feel the giants’ footsteps thumping softly through the ground and before he knew it, they had all quietly serviced their targets, cleared away the bodies, and pre-positioned for the breach.

 From his position, Hoeff watched the Protectors in action.
-It was…*awesome.* Biblically so.
+It was...*awesome.* Biblically so.

 Arés... well, he wasn’t Adam at the moment.
 He was *Warhorse,* who was a very different man.
 He’d serviced two sentries almost simultaneously by backhanding the first upside the head, throwing him over a shoulder, then taking a handful of *light-speed* bounds right across a clearing towards his next target, which he serviced with the most brutal display of casual strength Hoeff had ever seen.
 All Warhorse had done was wrap an arm around his target’s chest and gave the quickest, most perfunctory squeeze, like anyone might as a friendly little hug.
 There was a muffled crunching sound, and the target went instantly limp.
 Warhorse ducked behind the shed and let the bodies hit the floor, both utterly lifeless.
 He moved on to his next targets without a moment’s hesitation, and serviced them all with unstoppable force.